List of ZX Spectrum clones

 The following is a list of clones of Sinclair Research's ZX Spectrum home computer.
 This list includes both official clones (from Timex Corporation) and many unofficial clones, most of which were produced in Eastern Bloc countries.
 The list does not include computers which require additional hardware or software to become ZX-compatible.

 Many software emulators can fully or partially emulate some clones as well.

 Official

 The only official clones of the Spectrum were made by Timex.
 There were three models developed, only two of which were released:

 Timex Sinclair 2068

 The Timex Sinclair 2068 or T/S 2068 (also known as TC 2068 or UK 2086) was a significantly more sophisticated machine than the original Spectrum.
 The most notable changes were the addition of a cartridge port, an AY-3-8912 sound chip, and an improved ULA giving access to better graphics modes.
 The T/S 2068 was produced for consumers in the United States, while very similar machines were marketed in Portugal and Poland as the Timex Computer 2068 (TC 2068) and Unipolbrit Komputer 2086 (UK 2086) respectively.
-A small amount of TC 2068s were also sold in Poland.
+A small number of TC 2068s were also sold in Poland.